08 September 2018

 "The more knowledge people have, the better they will be able to master their own destinies, and not be held hostage to the monsters of their imaginations."

-Well put, by Luis Elizondo.
+Well put, by Elizondo.

-More of my thoughts on Luis Elizondo´s article.
+More of my thoughts on Elizondo's article

-With a string of numbers -- 2, 3, 6, 7, 9, 0, 4, 8 -- it is pretty straightforward to test that "memory-rule."
+With a string of numbers — 2, 3, 6, 7, 9, 0, 4, 8 — it is pretty straightforward to test that "memory-rule."

 Ok, I will not make this more complicated than necessary, but I think it is important to be aware of the power of words, and particularly the meaning and associations a word can elicit in different readers.
-And perhaps the most important factor of all: the emotional effects words can have on a reader.
+And perhaps the salient factor of all: the emotional effects words can have on a reader.

 "Declassifying certain information... with the public could lead to new technological discoveries..." and,